K-9 Kai, beloved retired Nassau police dog, dies at age 12

 “The hard work, endless training, and dedication of K-9 Kai and Officer Peters led to numerous apprehensions and arrests of dangerous subjects during his career,” police said.

-When the German shepherd and Peters were “not busy with his police responsibilities” they would conduct demonstrations for various groups; including schoolchildren, Boy Scouts and Girl Scouts, Girl Police Explorers and community leaders.
+When the German shepherd dog and Peters were “not busy with his police responsibilities” they would conduct demonstrations for various groups; including schoolchildren, Boy Scouts and Girl Scouts, Police Explorers and community leaders.

 The statement continued, “Those of us in the unit can still hear the whistle of that ball through the air as K-9 Kai gave chase,” police said.
 “He will be sorely missed but never forgotten.”

-K-9 Kai, who had “dedicated his life” to the department and Nassau County citizens, conducting more than 100 bomb sweeps, died Friday, police announced.
+K-9 Kai, who had “dedicated his life” to the department and Nassau County citizens, conducting more than 100 bomb sweeps, died Friday, police said.

 “With a heavy heart, the Nassau County Police Department said goodbye to retired K-9 Kai on January 4, 2024,” police said in a statement.